Most Advanced Packers and Movers Cost Calculator

 Through this Ahmedabad City Guide, I am endeavoring to provide the best information about Ahmedabad.
-You will find the best information on Ahmedabad places to visit, top residential areas to live in the city, public services, weather & temperate, packers & movers, how to reach and a lot more.
+You will find the best information on Ahmedabad places to visit, top residential areas to live in the city, public services, weather & temperate, packers & movers, how to reach, and a lot more.

 An Overview of Ahmedabad – the Manchester of the East

 Highly acclaimed for its diversified culture & tradition, Ahmedabad is one of the best cities to live in the country.
 It is the largest city and former capital of the Indian state of Gujarat.
-Plus, it is the administrative headquarters of Ahmedabad District and the seat of the Gujarat High Court.
+Plus, it is the administrative headquarters of the Ahmedabad District and the seat of the Gujarat High Court.

-Located on the banks of the Sabarmati River at the distance of 30 km from the state capital Gandhinagar, Ahmedabad is one of the major cities in India.
+Located on the banks of the Sabarmati River at a distance of 30 km from the state capital Gandhinagar, Ahmedabad is one of the major cities in India.
 It has emerged as an important economic and industrial hub in the country.
 It is the second-largest producer of cotton in India and the home of the developing textile industry.
 And for this reason, it is often described as the “Manchester of the East”.

 Quick facts about Ahmedabad, the Boston of India